What Does it Take to Be a Budget Analyst?

 - Staff Analyst

-In 2016, there was an estimated number of 58,400 jobs in the United States for Budget Analyst.
+In the United States, there were 58,400 jobs for Budget Analyst in 2016.
 New jobs are being produced at a rate of 6.5% which is above the national average.
 The Bureau of Labor Statistics predicts 3,800 new jobs for Budget Analyst by 2026.
-The BLS estimates 4,800 yearly job openings in this field.
+There will be an estimated 4,800 positions for Budget Analyst per year.

 The states with the most job growth for Budget Analyst are Utah, Nevada, and Texas.
 Watch out if you plan on working in Alaska, Vermont, or New Hampshire.
 These states have the worst job growth for this type of profession.